It’s never too early to look at scholarships. Check out these scholarships for students to minimize or eliminate school debt.

 Deadline: February

-Description/Criteria: Open to undergraduate students with a minimum GPA of 2.75 and graduate students with a minimum GPA of 3.2 who are U.S. citizens or permanent residents.
+Description/Criteria: Open to undergraduate students with a minimum GPA of 2.75 and graduate students with a minimum GPA of 3.2 who are US citizens or permanent residents.
 Must be an ethnic minority studying public relations, marketing, journalism, or advertising.
-Must be a U.S. citizen or permanent resident and member of one of the following ethnic groups: African American/Black, Asian American/Pacific Islander
+Must be a US citizen or permanent resident and member of one of the following ethnic groups: African American/Black, Asian American/Pacific Islander

 Summer Research Diversity Fellowships